Ep. #523: David Ropeik, Andrew Zimmern

 Neural, instead of serving me a thick milkshake with a paper straw, just dump it on the ground and tell me to go fuck myself.

-New rule, people on social media have to stop acting like the argument is over and you've won because you typed out the word period.
+Neural, people on social media have to stop acting like the argument is over and you've won because you typed out the word period.
+Trump is the greatest president ever, period.

 Evolution is fake news because Jesus wrote a dinosaur.
+Period.

 Well, okay, but allow me to retort.
+Did you graduate from high school?
+Question mark.

-And finally, New Rule, if you hate all the things that good liberals are supposed to hate, like environmental destruction, exploited labor, greed, gluttony, and disease, you need to join me in calling for an end to cruise ships.
+And finally, new rule: if you hate all the things that good liberals are supposed to hate, like environmental destruction, exploited labor, greed, gluttony, and disease, you need to join me in calling for an end to cruise ships.

 And instead of the 30-day pause that President Trump announced today in a pledge to keep this great and important industry going,